-Since it first received global recognition in 2011, ISIS has left a trail of blood and destruction in their wake.
+Since it first received global recognition in 2011, ISIS has left a trail of blood and destruction in its wake.
 Controlling more than 50% of Syria, and posing a threat to surrounding countries, ISIS has become a world crisis, but is the intervention of the United States the best course of action to take?

 ISIS survives on its propaganda efforts, and since any strikes on ISIS made by the United States military will inevitably kill innocent civilians, United States intervention may do contribute to the propaganda efforts by ISIS.